What size pitches do you have at your campsite near Edinburgh?

 Sorry, we do not accept stag or hen parties for our camping Edinburgh.
 As a low noise policy site, we have families and couples who book with us for some quality time camping Edinburgh.
 Also, as per our terms and conditions, we don’t allow any music to be played by our guests that can be heard outside of their Drummohr tent or touring pitch.

 Is there WIFI on site?

 Yes, free WIFI is available on site for all guests.
 However, due to our location there can be issues with the free WIFI particularly when the site is full, so we do ask guests to bear this in mind.
 We do have good 4G signal.
 Our wardens will try to assist with any specific issues or requests, if you are trying to book somewhere to eat or wanted some local information.
-If you want any suggestions on how to keep the children entertained whilst staying at Drummohr just let us know, there are lots of child-friendly attractions close by.
+If you want any suggestions on how to keep the children entertained whilst Edinburgh camping at Drummohr just let us know, there are lots of child-friendly attractions close by.

 Are you within walking distance to local shops?

 Yes, you can walk down into either Levenhall, which has a small village store, or Prestonpans, which has a larger selection and a Co-Op.
 Both are around 1-1.5 miles away.
 The more energetic could cycle into Musselburgh, around 2 miles away.
 We also have a small licensed shop at Reception.
 We recommend Edinburgh (10 miles away) for shopping, 1-hour by bus or 10 minutes on the train, with the train station a 20-minute walk from the campsite entrance.

 Can I use my own BBQ?